ZhijianZhou01/metav/README.md

 ## 1. Download and install

-nextvirus is developed via ```Python 3```, and you can get and install nextvirus in a variety of ways.
+nextvirus is a command-line-interface program, which developed via ```Python 3```, and you can get and install nextvirus in a variety of ways.

 ### 1.1. pip method